Rowan-Maynor/conjure/README.md

 # Conjure
-A game inspired by Lottery Defense, with the goal of adding QOL and streamlining gameplay
+A game inspired by Lottery Defense, that utilizes controllable units to defend waves instead of traditional towers.
 Built using Godot v4.4